 This is an honest fairy tale.
 But it’s not a true story, for who can know the fathomless truth of anyone?
 It’s about my sister, who died recently.

-In this tale the child is led deeper into the hall of mirrors, which was in fact an enchanted forest.
+In this tale the child is led deeper into the enchanted forest.
 A bewitched forest.

 And the more frightened she became the farther she fled into the foggy interior of the woods.
 There she made her stand, a brave and lonely thing, and built her refuge and her prison.